wpilibsuite/deploy-utils/README.md

 DeployUtils
 ====
-Compile and Deploy for Embedded Targets in both Java and C++.
+Deploy to Embedded Targets in both Java and C++.

-DeployUtils adds compiler and library rules to make writing native software easier.
 For all projects, you can define deployment targets and artifacts.
 The deploy process works over SSH/SFTP and is extremely quick.

+For the previous functionality for native library building, see edu.wpi.first.NativeUtils

 Commands:
 `gradlew deploy` will deploy all artifacts